elvismdev/wemo-insight-auto/README.md

 # Wemo Insight Auto
-Small Node.js app for autocontrolling Wemo Insight Switch devices (yet others not tested).
-Subscribes an event to get live updates from a group of devices defined as controllers.
-Binary state changes on controllers _(enter standby, left standby)_ switches on/off another group of controlled devices.
+Small Node.js app for autocontrolling Wemo Insight Switch devices.
+Subscribes an event to get live updates from a group of Wemo devices defined as controllers.
+Binary state changes on controllers _(enter standby, left standby)_ switches on/off another group of controlled Wemo devices.

+_E.g. when the microwave turns on, turn off the AC.
+And, when the microwave turns back off, turn on the AC_

 ## Install